Project S.A.F.E. BB & Archery

 S.A.F.E.
 Archery Overview

 4th grade and up youth from 9-19 enjoy learning the discipline of shooting compound bows with the help of certified volunteer coaches.
 Most shoots involve FITA rules, and sometimes include a 3-D component.
-This year we will begin Outdoor practices on February 5, 2018 to prepare for the State Outdoor Archery Tournament to be held on April 27-28 at Rock Eagle in Eatonton, GA.
+This year we will begin Outdoor practices on September or early October to prepare for the State Intdoor Archery Tournament.

 Each year we incorporate new shooters into the program at the start of each season.
 This year we are requiring new shooters to either have their own equipment to be able to participate.
 Please give us a call before purchasing a bow to insure it meets the specifications for our tournaments.